Large-$S$ limit of the large-$N$ theory for the triangular antiferromagnet: case: the N eel-ordered state

 The index $\mu=x,y,z$ refers to the three spin components and $u^{\mu}$ is the external vertex that couples the spin excitations to the $\bm q$ component of an external magnetic field.
 It can be shown that $\chi_{_{II} \mu\mu}^{\rm sp}=0$.\cite{Ghioldi2018} The magnetic excitation spectrum of $\chi_{_I \mu\mu}^{\rm sp}$ consists of a two-spinon continuum (branch cut), corresponding to a gas of free spin-$\frac{1}{2}$ spinons.
 The condensation of the SBs also generates a delta function contribution (pole) at the lower edge of the two-spinon continuum.
 In addition, due to the relaxation of the local constraint, the magnetic spectrum also exhibits spurious modes arising from density fluctuations of the SBs.\cite{Arovas1988,Auerbach1994,Mezio2011,Mezio2012,Ghioldi2018} The inclusion of the $1/N$ correction corresponding to the diagram shown in Fig.~\ref{fig2:feymann}(b) leads to the following contribution~\cite{Ghioldi2018}

+The factors of $1/2$ in front of each trace must be included to avoid double-counting of momenta (see below).
 In Ref.~[\onlinecite{Ghioldi2018}] we demonstrated that this particular $1/N$ correction introduces a drastic change in the dynamical spin susceptibility.
 In the first place, it cancels out the SP poles at the lower edge of the two-spinon continuum and it introduces new poles, which are the poles of the RPA propagator $D$.
 As we will show below, these new poles are associated with the collective modes (magnons) of the theory and they correspond to two-spinon bound states generated by the fluctuations of the gauge fields.
 In the second place, the spurious modes of the SP solution are also exactly canceled out.
 It is important to note that the contribution from this diagram is exactly equal to zero for a singlet ground state ($h=0$).~\cite{Arovas1988} However, we have recently shown in Ref.~[\onlinecite{Ghioldi2018}] that it becomes finite for the magnetically ordered ground state under consideration.
 Moreover, for $N=2$ and $S=1/2$, the magnon dispersion obtained from this particular $1/N$ correction has Goldstone modes at the $\Gamma$ and $\pm K$ points, whose velocities agree very well with the results obtained with LSWT plus $1/S$ corrections.~\cite{Chubukov1994S,Chernyshev2009}

 Below we demonstrate another virtue of this $1/N$ correction.
-The relevant large-$S$ contribution to the dynamical spin susceptibility corresponds to the diagrams shown in Figs.~\ref{fig2:feymann}~(a) and (b) [see Eqs.~(\ref{chispI}) and \eqref{chiflII}], where $\chi=\chi^{sp}_{_I}+\chi^{fl}_{_{II}}$ coincides with the LSWT result.
+The LSWT result for the dynamical spin susceptibility, which is exact in the large-$S$ limit, is recovered from the large-$N$ expansion by keeping only the diagrams shown in Figs.~\ref{fig2:feymann}~(a) and (b) [see Eqs.~(\ref{chispI}) and \eqref{corr}] and taking the $S \to \infty$ limit.